Last Updated: July 24, 2021

 Fortunately, the Total AV app has a multi-layer ransomware protection approach.
 It combines its real-time protection, safe browsing features, firewall, VPN, and system scanning to create a ransomware shield.

 The threat is stopped before it really becomes one or is quickly removed before any damage is done.
-For E.g. if you click a dangerous link the site may be blacklisted and blocked.
-If not, and it tries to force you to download something, that will be blocked.
-If the download still completes, it will be blocked from executing.
+For example, if you click a dangerous link the AV can blacklist and block the site.
+If not, and it tries to force you to download something, the antivirus app will quarantine the file.

 Unlike some security suites, however, AV security does not provide any backup or bootable recovery tools.
 For that, we knock off half a star because if ransomware does take hold it can be extremely difficult to get back in.